JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 2. `./pb_hooks` and `./pb_migrations` folder are checked first whenever PB gets intialized (its configures any initial collections for example)

+#### About PB_Hooks

+What pb_hooks/ does
+Purpose: Holds PocketBase server-side hook scripts.
+PocketBase auto-loads any *.pb.js files here and executes them to customize backend behavior.
+When they run:
+On server start/bootstrapping.
+On specific collection events if you register handlers (before/after create, update, delete, auth, etc.).
+Common use cases:
+App-wide configuration at startup (e.g., storage, SMTP, auth providers).
+Data validation and defaulting before/after record writes.
+Side effects like webhooks, audit logs, denormalization.
+Access control beyond collection rules.

+This repo’s example
+File:

+devops/pocketbase/pb_hooks/pocketbase_settings.pb.js

+Reads S3-related env vars and sets settings.s3 accordingly.

+If required envs are missing, throws an error to prevent misconfigured storage.
+Calls app.save(settings) to persist the updated PocketBase settings.
+In short, pb_hooks/ lets you programmatically configure and extend PocketBase on the server, and this specific hook configures S3 file storage from environment variables.

+#### About PB_Migrations

+What pb_migrations/ does
+Purpose: Version-controlled schema for PocketBase.
+Each file defines a migration that creates/updates/deletes collections, fields, rules, and indexes.
+Where: devops/pocketbase/pb_migrations/
+How they look: Timestamped files like:
+1754901820_created_user_settings.js
+ — defines user_settings collection, fields, owner-only rules, unique index.
+1754984000_created_images.js
+ — defines chat_attachments (images) collection, fields, rules, index.
+Each migration usually has an “up” (apply) and “down” (rollback) section and uses PocketBase’s JS helpers (e.g., new Collection({...}), dao.insert(), dao.deleteCollection()).
+When/how applied:
+Applied on the PocketBase server (via CLI or your container entrypoint).
+They must run before the frontend SDK can use those collections/fields.
+You can run them during build/startup or manually with the PB CLI.
+In many setups, the Docker image executes migrations at startup.
+Why important:
+Acts as the single source of truth for your PB schema.
+Safe to commit to VCS; supports rollbacks.
+Ensures environments (local, staging, prod) have the same collections, rules, and indexes.

 ### Programatic PB Interaction

 Overview of Core Data Entities as per https://deepwiki.com/pocketbase/pocketbase/2.2-data-model